60 Things to do [during every season] in Vermont

 The Great Vermont Corn Maze

 The largest corn maze in New England resides in Danville, Vermont.
 One of the best things to do in Vermont in the Fall, the Great Vermont Corn Maze covers 24 acres and can take 2+ hours to complete without the assistance of clues.
 Each year the maze has a new theme!
 In addition to the maze itself there is a kid’s area with barnyard golf, a play place, and friendly goats!
-In the evenings enter the maze at your own risk for Dead North, a haunted maze experience.
+Make sure you head there in the early Fall before they take the maze down to prep for the following year.

 Photo Credit: Great Vermont Corn Maze